The 18 Best Hikes on New Zealand's South Island

 It is a 60 km (37 miles) loop that can take up to 5 days to complete.
 At the highest point on the trail, you will be 1,400 m (4,600 ft) high.
 There are seasonal restrictions, and you have to book this trip ahead of time, but you know, bragging rights!

 During your captivating walk along the Kepler Track, you will be exposed to the very best of everything New Zealand is known for.
-Waterfalls, mountains, native forest, glacier-made valleys, and other dramatic landscapes will keep you walking long after your legs are screaming for you to stop.
+Dramatic landscapes will keep you walking long after your legs are screaming for you to stop.

 The Kepler Track was carefully planned and constructed for hikers to easily enjoy everything nature has provided in this hidden, untouched part of the world.
 As mentioned before, this multi-day hike takes some planning ahead, but if you have the time and means to squeeze it in, you must.